brookshelley/brookshelley.github.com/movies.md

     money-makers.
 Go rewatch Black Panther of Thor Ragnarok, or like, spend 3 hours outside instead.

+22. **Deadpool 2**

+    As fun as Avengers: Infinity War was boring and meh.
+Full of silly jokes.
+    There were defintitely jokes that were in really poor taste, but pretty much what I expected.

 ## 2017 <a name="2017"></a>

 _this list is super truncated because i forgot keep it until july_